bjin01/jobmonitor/README.md

 # SUSE Manager - jobchecker

-This is a jobchecker written in go.
+This is a jobchecker for Uyuni / SUSE Manager written in go.

 ## Pre-requisites:
 * SUSE Manager / Uyuni v.4.3.6 or higher
-* Salt-master running on SLES 15 or higher
+* Salt-master running on SLES 15SP4 or higher

 ## Features:
 * api endpoint - monitor SUSE Manager scheduled jobs, upon completion email notification will be sent.